 Listen to Scientists

-Yes, listen to scientists than your local governors.
-Remember, you are an immediate and the most responsible leader as member of school management.
-You have influence in the school community and you might have been highly appreciated for your efforts in providing education amidst the current waves of COVID19.
-Please do not take any risk, children are getting increasingly vulnerable to more serious forms of COVID19 infections with the emerging forms of the virus.
+Listen to scientists than your local governors.
+You might have an influence in the school decisions.
+If so, please behave as a proactive member of the school management.
+Its better that you strive for providing education amidst the current waves of COVID19.
+However, please do not take any risk.
+Children are getting increasingly vulnerable to more serious forms of COVID19 infections with the emerging forms of the virus.

 Get updates from healthcare centres

-Well, the healthcare centres might not give direct data on number of seriously ill patients getting admitted each day, or number of people dying from COVID19, or the demographics of COVID19 infections.
+The healthcare centres might not directly disseminate the data on the number of seriously ill patients, or number of people dying from COVID19.
 However, media of the 21st century bring in the situation anyhow.
 Be alert, there’s no harm becoming proactive than your government.